lmu-plai/xfl/README.md

 The repository consists of the following components:

 * `xfl/` Partial source code of the implementation used for the paper, including full experiment data and logs.
-* `xfl-r/` A refactored version of the original source code to simplify configuration and deployment (recommended).
+* `xfl-r/` A refactored version of the original source code to simplify configuration and deployment. **(highly recommended)**
 * `lm/` The Language model for generating function names from lists of tokens predicted by XFL, as described in Section VI of the paper.

 RevEng.AI offers a service to generate embeddings from symbols in binaries using the [reait](https://github.com/RevEngAI/reait) tool.

+> [!IMPORTANT]
+> XFL-R, our refactored version of XFL, is highly recommended for conducting a scientific comparison.

 ## Citation